oldlaptop/iheart-mplayer/README.md

 While most media players capable of handling network streams will be able to use these URLs, the lack of public documentation concerning iHeartRadio's API precludes any guarantees about the content provided.
 Also because of the lack of documentation, much of this tool's functionality relies on information gained from deep-packet inspection of official iHeartRadio apps' traffic and on trial and error.
 The iHeartRadio API has been known to change on occasion and break iheart-url's functionality.
 Technical documentation derived from this tool's development may be found in its source code and in the 'iheart-api' file in the source distribution.

 # BUGS

-**iheart-mplayer,**
-**iheart-mpv,**
+**iheart-mplayer**,
+**iheart-mpv**,
 and
 **iheart-vlc**
 naively pass all their arguments to iheart-url, and all of iheart-url's stdio output as an argument to the player.
 Players do not particularly like the output of
-**-h,**
-**-i,**
+**-h**,
+**-i**,
 or
-**-s.**
+**-s**.

 Multiple people have reported intermittent outages of the iHeartRadio API, during which it may return HTTP errors for iheart-url's requests for certain stations.

 Python may raise string encoding exceptions if the console does not support UTF-8.
 Setting
 `PYTHONIOENCODING`
 to something like ":namereplace" in the environment is recommended.